zhang1career/rule-engine/DOCKER.md

 ## Notes

 1. **Database Initialization**: On first startup, MySQL will automatically execute `schema.sql` to initialize database
-2. **Data Persistence**: Use Docker volumes to persist MySQL, Redis, RabbitMQ data
+2. **Data Persistence**: Use Docker volumes to persist MySQL and Redis data
 3. **Timezone Setting**: All containers are set to `Asia/Shanghai` timezone
 4. **Health Check**: Ensure application starts before health check (start-period=40s)
 5. **Log Directory**: Application logs will be mounted to `./logs` directory